warrior1803-wang/isit950-course-platform/CONTRIBUTING.md

 - Copy the `[SprintN][Type]` prefix directly from the linked issue title
 - Keep the description **shorter** than the issue title — describe what was done, not "Build" or "Implement"
 - Always end with ` — #issue_number` (space, em dash, space, hash, number)
+- If the PR covers multiple issues, use the **primary** issue number in the title

 ---

 ## PR Description (Required)

-The **first line** of your PR description must link to the issue:
+The PR description must include a `Closes #xx` line for **every** issue this PR addresses:

 ```
 Closes #8
+Closes #9
+Closes #11
 ```

-This is required for the AI pre-review bot to fetch the issue's acceptance criteria and generate a review report automatically.
+This is required for the AI pre-review bot to fetch each issue's acceptance criteria.
+The bot supports multiple issues in a single PR and will review each one separately.

 Other accepted keywords: `Fixes #xx` · `Resolves #xx`

+> **Best practice: one issue per PR.**
+> Smaller PRs are easier to review and less likely to cause merge conflicts.
+> Only combine multiple issues in one PR if the changes are genuinely inseparable.

 ---